Ferranti: Semiconductors

 Ferranti had been involved in the production of electronic devices, including radio valves, cathode-ray tubes and germanium semiconductors for some time before it became the first European company to produce a silicon diode, in 1955.
-In 1972 they launched the ZN414, a single-chip AM radio integrated circuit in a 3-pin package.
+In 1972, they launched the ZN414, a single-chip AM radio integrated circuit in a three-pin package.

 Ferranti Semiconductor Ltd. went on to produce a range of silicon bipolar devices, including, in 1977, the Ferranti F100-L, an early 16-bit microprocessor with 16-bit addressing.
 An F100-L was carried into space on the amateur radio satellite UoSAT-1 (OSCAR 9).
 Ferranti's ZTX series bipolar transistors gave their name to the inheritor of Ferranti Semiconductor's discrete semiconductor business, Zetex Semiconductors plc.

 In the early 1980s, Ferranti produced some of the first large uncommitted logic arrays (ULAs), used in home computers such as the Sinclair ZX81, Sinclair ZX Spectrum, Acorn Electron and BBC Micro.
-The microelectronics business was sold to Plessey in 1988.
+The microelectronics business was sold to Plessey in November 1987.

-Acquisition of International Signal and Control
+Acquisition of International Signal and Control and collapse

-In 1987 Ferranti purchased International Signal and Control (ISC), a United States defence contractor based in Pennsylvania.
+In November 1987, Ferranti purchased International Signal and Control (ISC), a United States defence contractor based in Pennsylvania.
 The company subsequently changed its name to Ferranti International PLC. and restructured the combined business into the following divisions: Ferranti Computer Systems, Ferranti Defence Systems, Ferranti Dynamics, Ferranti Satcomms, Ferranti Telecoms, Ferranti Technologies and International Signal and Control.

-Collapse

 Unknown to Ferranti, ISC's business primarily consisted of illegal arms sales started at the behest of various US clandestine organizations.
-On paper the company looked to be extremely profitable on sales of high-priced "above board" items, but these profits were essentially non-existent.
-With the sale to Ferranti all illegal sales ended immediately, leaving the company with no obvious cash flow.
+While on paper, the company looked to be extremely profitable on sales of high-priced "above board" items, however, these profits were essentially non-existent.
+As a result of the acquisition by Ferranti, all illegal sales ended immediately, leaving the company with no obvious cash flow.

-In 1989 the UK's Serious Fraud Office started criminal investigation regarding alleged massive fraud at ISC.
-In December 1991 James Guerin, founder of ISC and co-chairman of the merged company, pleaded guilty before the federal court in Philadelphia to fraud committed both in the US and UK.
+In September 1989, Ferranti announced that it had discovered evidence of "serious irregularities" relating to ISC.
+Shortly thereafter, the UK's Serious Fraud Office launched a criminal investigation regarding the alleged substantial fraud committed by ISC.
+In December 1991, James Guerin, founder of ISC and co-chairman of the merged company, pleaded guilty before the federal court in Philadelphia to fraud committed both in the US and UK.
 All offences which would have formed part of any UK prosecution were encompassed by the US trial and as such no UK trial proceeded.

-The financial and legal difficulties that resulted forced Ferranti into bankruptcy in December 1993.
+The financial and legal difficulties that resulted from the ISC acquisition pushed Ferranti into a vulnerable financial position and permanently weakened the company.
+This left to third parties, such as the General Electric Company (GEC), to investigate its acquisition.
+The GEC did acquire the Ferranti Defence Systems Group in January 1990 as well as part of Ferranti International's assets in Italy.

+In October 1993, in response to Ferranti's continued poor financial position, the GEC submitted a conditional offer for Ferranti International itself, valuing the company at 1p per share.
+However, the GEC subsequently withdrew this bid, leaving Ferranti with no alternative options but to declare bankruptcy and enter receivership in December 1993.